Manito Ahbee Festival presents its Virtual Powwow and online festival for 2020

 The Manito Ahbee Virtual Pow Wow will also be streamed at Powwows.com.
 This website was created by owner Paul Gowder.
 For 20 years his company has grown to be the leading online community for Indigenous people with over 600,000 followers.

 Quarantine Dance Specials 2020 on Facebook will also webcast the Manito Ahbee Virtual Powwow.
-This innovative idea is the brainchild of Tiny Morales, a dancer from California.
-Morales is an Ojibwe entrepreneur who provides an online platform for people to continue to dance pow wow while keeping themselves and their families safe.
+This innovative idea is the brainchild of Tiny Rosales, a dancer from California.
+Rosales is an Ojibwe entrepreneur who provides an online platform for people to continue to dance pow wow while keeping themselves and their families safe.

 Donald Speidel will be the emcee/announcer for the Manito Ahbee Virtual Powwow.
 His introductions to each category will be filmed at Bannock Point, the Manito Ahbee Sacred Site, in June, in preparation for July’s pow wow.

 As previously announced, the Indigenous Music Awards are on hiatus for 2020.

 The Drum Calls Us All, a variety show, is postponed until 2021.

 For further information or to book interviews please contact: